Nandanashibu/Multiplier/docs/info.md

 ## How to test

-Write a Verilog testbench to apply input values, simulate using Icarus Verilog (iverilog) or ModelSim, and verify the output matches expected multiplication results.
+Write a Verilog testbench to apply input values, simulate  and verify the output matches expected multiplication results.

 ## External hardware